suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 * bandwidth constraints may require firmware compression or partial update support.
 * bootloader complexity constraints may require simple selection between two bootable images.
 * small internal storage may require external storage support.
-* multiple processors may require coordinated update of all applications.
+* multiple microcontrollers may require coordinated update of all applications.
 * large storage and complex functionality may require parallel update of many software components.
-* mesh networks may require multicast distribution.
+* extra information may need to be conveyed in the manifest in the earlier stages of the device lifecycle before those data items are stripped when the manifest is delivery to a constrained device.

 Supporting the requirements introduced by the constraints on IoT devices requires the flexibility to represent a diverse set of possible metadata, but also requires that the encoding is kept simple.